rajeevRuhaan/authentication-project/README.md

 3. JWT TOKEN: it is digital signed token. it is useful for authorization.
 The application use access token to access a protected resources.

 *signed token contain information and is exposed to suer or other parties.
 The information are unable to change it.
 This means we should not put secret information within the Token*

+4. Verify emails, reset passwords
+5. How to incorporate OAuth
+6. How to use third party authentication providers (AWS Cognito)